davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Ability to process increasing number of requests
 	- While meeting performance requirements
 - Horizontal scalability
+	- Adding more resources to logical units
+		- Adding another server to a cluster
+		- Elasticity
+- Vertical scalability
+	- Adding more resources to a physical unit

 [[MEI/Qualidade de Software/Aula 3]]